Ingress

 3. selector=app.kubernetes.io/component=controller \

-Refer Using Ingress for a basic example usage. ## Using Ingress The following example creates simple http-echo services and an Ingress object to route to these services. kind: Pod apiVersion: v1 metadata: name: foo-app labels: app: foo spec: containers: - name: foo-app image: hashicorp/http-echo:0.2.3 args: - "-text=foo" --- kind: Service apiVersion: v1 metadata: name: foo-service spec: selector: app: foo ports: # Default port used by the image - port: 5678 --- kind: Pod apiVersion: v1 metadata: name: bar-app labels: app: bar spec: containers: - name: bar-app image: hashicorp/http-echo:0.2.3 args: - "-text=bar" --- kind: Service apiVersion: v1 metadata: name: bar-service spec: selector: app: bar ports: # Default port used by the image - port: 5678 --- apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: example-ingress spec: rules: - http: paths: - path: /foo backend: serviceName: foo-service servicePort: 5678 - path: /bar backend: serviceName: bar-service servicePort: 5678 --- Apply the contents kubectl apply -f
+Refer for a basic example usage. ## Using Ingress The following example creates simple http-echo services and an Ingress object to route to these services. kind: Pod apiVersion: v1 metadata: name: foo-app labels: app: foo spec: containers: - name: foo-app image: hashicorp/http-echo:0.2.3 args: - "-text=foo" --- kind: Service apiVersion: v1 metadata: name: foo-service spec: selector: app: foo ports: # Default port used by the image - port: 5678 --- kind: Pod apiVersion: v1 metadata: name: bar-app labels: app: bar spec: containers: - name: bar-app image: hashicorp/http-echo:0.2.3 args: - "-text=bar" --- kind: Service apiVersion: v1 metadata: name: bar-service spec: selector: app: bar ports: # Default port used by the image - port: 5678 --- apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: example-ingress spec: rules: - http: paths: - path: /foo backend: serviceName: foo-service servicePort: 5678 - path: /bar backend: serviceName: bar-service servicePort: 5678 --- Apply the contents kubectl apply -f https://kind.sigs.k8s.io/examples/ingress/usage.yaml

 Now verify that the ingress works # should output “foo” curl localhost/foo # should output “bar” curl localhost/bar